Transcript

 People like Lucia.

-“Excellent.
-Hello.
+LUCIA: [Spanish] Hello.
 Hello, how are you?
 All good?
 All good.
-Stronger than ever.”
+Stronger than ever.

 She lives in a Caracas neighborhood called Tiuna City, which surrounds Fuerte Tiuna.
 That’s Venezuela’s largest military base.
-The neighborhood took the brunt of the U.S. attack on January 3.
+The neighborhood took the brunt of the US attack on Jan.
+3.

 Tiuna City is working and middle class — mostly made up of these huge red brick high-rise buildings.
-Thousands of people live there, both supporters of the government and those in the opposition.
-It was built through the government housing program, Mision Vivienda, over a decade ago.
+Thousands of people live here, both supporters of the government and those in the opposition.
+It was built through the government housing program Misión Vivienda over a decade ago.

 I spoke with Lucia over WhatsApp in mid-January.
 I asked her to take me back to that night and recount what she and her 10-year-old daughter experienced.